Cook Islands Travel & Holiday Packages

 Discover more about the Cook Islands culture by exploring the local markets on offer.

 - The Punanga Nui Market in Avarua, Rarotonga’s main town, offers free entertainment, fresh food stalls, organic coffee, and authentic souvenirs like pearls, artwork, crafts and hats made of coconut frond.
 While the market is open until midday, early Saturday morning is the best time to go for locally grown fruits and vegetables as well as homemade treats like poke.
 Also make sure to head over to the main stage from about 10am to enjoy live music and dancing.
 The Punanga Nui Market also features a night market on Thursdays from 5pm to 9pm, offering a wide range of cuisine options.

 - The Muri night markets in the Muri Beach Village are a great way to curate your own dinner from the various food trucks, stalls and stands all while mixing and mingling with tourists and locals alike.
-Open Sunday, Tuesday, Wednesday and Thursday evenings from 5pm, the night markets offer a variety of food from local BBQ meals, seafood, fresh drinking coconuts, chicken curries, wok fried noodles, pizza, desserts and more.
+Currently open Sunday, Tuesday, Wednesday, Thursday and Friday evenings from 5pm, the night markets offer a variety of food from local BBQ meals, seafood, fresh drinking coconuts, chicken curries, wok fried noodles, pizza, desserts and more.

 Few Helpful tips:

 - Go early to have the widest selection of food on offer.